-When you start an exercise program, no matter what the reason, you are often given plenty of advice from friends, family, trainers, group fitness instructors and doctors.
-Out of these hundreds of suggestion all given with the intent to help out, one that commonly shows up is “make sure you are drinking enough water”.
+When you start an exercise program, no matter what the reason, you are often given plenty of advice from friends, family, trainers, group fitness instructors, doctors, etc. Out of the dozens of suggestions (all given with the intent to help out), perhaps the most common one is, “make sure you are drinking enough water.”
 This is a great piece of advice and though it is usually in reference to needing more water when you exercise, there are many more reasons to drink water than for just pure hydration sake.

-Many of the benefits that I am going to talk about below are related to any fluid that hydrates the body, but it’s important to realize that the effects are most apparent with plain water (not to mention its lack of negative side effects that many other fluids can have on health).
-With that in mind, the following is written specifically in regards to water’s effect on the body’s functions.
+Many of the benefits discussed below are related to any fluid that hydrates the body, but it’s important to realize that the effects are most apparent with plain water (not to mention its lack of negative side effects that many other fluids can have on health).
+With that in mind, the following information focuses on water’s effect on the body’s functions.

 What Drinking Ice Cold Water Does to the Body: